DraganaKuzmanovic/movies-app/README.md

 ## Before running the project

-Run `npm install` to intall all neccessary packages.
+Run `npm install` to install all necessary packages.

 ## Development server